projectcapsule/capsule/docs/operator/use-cases/images-pullpolicy.md

 Allowed values are: `Always`, `IfNotPresent`, `Never`.

-Any attempt of Alice to use a not allowed `imagePullPolicies` value is denied by the Validation Webhook enforcing it.
+Any attempt of Alice to use a disallowed `imagePullPolicies` value is denied by the Validation Webhook enforcing it.

 # What’s next